wcDogg/knottyearth/cylindrical/cylindrical-instructions.md

 I did it using a 6B 7P Turk's Head tied on a mandrel.
 I followed a video to tie the knot and compared each step to 3 different types of instructions.
 And I just kept looking until I got it.

-It's not as hard as I thought it would be, and it let me start doing more complex knots.
+It's not as hard as I thought it would be and it let me start doing more complex knots.
 What follows is everything you need to try the same exercise - happy tying!

 ## Video